sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/index.rst

 REST API Examples Using curl
 ==========

-This topic contains a range of examples that demonstrates how to use the Fire Insights API using curl.
+This topic contains a range of examples that demonstrates how to use the Fire Insights APIs using curl.

 Acquire Session Cookie Using curl
 -----------------------------